routbisu/swapi-ui/README.md

 To open the storybook run `yarn storybook`

-It opens a browser automatically on the port `6006` (Storybook default) but in case this port is unavailble Storybook will try to run on the next available port.
+It opens a browser automatically on the port `6006` (default) but in case this port is unavailble Storybook will try to run on the next available port.
+If you wish to run on a different port you can also change the `stroybook` target inside the `package.json` folder.

 ### Features

 - When you first run the app you will see the characters list screen.
+There is pagination available on it to navigate to next & previous pages.
+It also has shortcuts to navigate to the first and last pages.
 - On clicking on a character you can see more details about it.
 - Also, on the top right on the header on the character details screen there is a heart button to add a character to your favourites list.
+- To navigate to the favourites list click on the favorites button on the top left of screen.
+- You can remove a favourite character from the list by clicking on the trash button on the card.
+- Bonus task: It's also possible to edit the gender and height of a character by clicking on the pencil icon and then submit new details on a modal.

 ### Screen recording: desktop